EdenWise/hjcrc/hjcrc.md

-*Because free is available in life, consider oneself as a citizen spellbound.*
+*Civilization is only good behavior---it is all we judge by.*

-*Civilization is only good behavior, it is all we judge by.*
+*Because in life free is available... consider as a citizen oneself spellbound.*

 # How the Judeo-Christian Religion Influences Civilization (Part 1)     http://tinyurl.com/HJCR1